biblibre/NumaHOP-code/CONTRIBUTING.md

 > do

-Before submitting a bug report ensure the bug was not already reported by searching the [issues](https://github.com/biblibre/NumaHOP-code/issues).
+Before submitting a bug report ensure the bug was not already reported by searching the [issues][issues].
 If you find an issue that describe the same bug, you can add a comment describing your situation and add more context information.

-If your unable to find an open issue addressing the problem, [open a new one](https://github.com/biblibre/NumaHOP-code/issues/new).
+If your unable to find an open issue addressing the problem, [open a new one][new_issue].
 Be sure to include a clear **title** with as much relevant information as possible.
 For example `Creation of duplicate document units while importing csv notices.` is good descriptive title while `Import didn't work as expected` is too vague.
 The more information you provide the greater the likelihood of the bug being fixed is.

 The bug report form should ask you the following information:
 - A description of what you wanted to do and/or expected to happen: